 Today, the department promotes the discovery, transmission and application of the scientific principles of psychology within the university and community.
 In the context of programs and courses that are nurtured by the data of current knowledge, direct student involvement in the process of research, teaching and service and quality of advisement, the mission is interpreted to include: 1) educate students to think critically and creatively about both the practical and theoretical aspects of the science of psychology; 2) advancing the frontiers of psychological science and communicating this science to the university and community; and 3) preparing students for success in the next stage of their careers.

-The Psychology Department started the university’s longest-running public colloquium.
+The Department of Psychological Science started the university’s longest-running public colloquium.
 First opened on a weekly basis in the 1980s, the psychology colloquia today continue on regular schedule during the academic year.

 Source: A Sense of Time: The Encyclopedia of Northern Michigan University (updated 10/9/16).